-- Will obtain these choices from the MSTP students and transmit these choices to the Theme and to GBS Data Support. - At the time of theme selection, the MSTP will submit to the appropriate themes a student fact sheet. - The MSTP will inform the student that they need to meet with theme manager and/or director to review required and/or recommended courses and sequence prior to registration for Spring term (i.e., typically by early Nov, in advance of registration for Spring courses.
+- Will obtain these choices from the MSTP students and transmit these choices to the Theme and to GBS Data Support. - Give the GBS Theme Administrators access to the MSTP records website (https://services.medicine.uab.edu/MSTPRecords) so that the themes can pull down necessary information about the student and their SOM grades. - The MSTP will inform the student that they need to meet with theme manager and/or director to review required and/or recommended courses and sequence prior to registration for Spring term (i.e., typically by early Nov, in advance of registration for Spring courses.
 The MSTP will communicate this date to MSTP students).
-After this meeting, the student will promptly communicate the agreed upon courses to MSTP, confirmed with the theme. - All MSTP emails to MSTP students who have a theme affiliation, which discuss theme information or requirements will be copied to the appropriate theme(s). - Obtain course descriptions of GBS courses taken by MSTP students and transmit those GBS course descriptions to the UAB SOM for inclusion in the Medical School course catalog. - The MSTP office will facilitate obtaining signatures on the UAB SOM grade sheets from the course-masters and transmitting them to the UAB SOM.
+After this meeting, the student will promptly communicate the agreed upon courses to MSTP, confirmed with the theme. - All MSTP emails to MSTP students who have a theme affiliation, which discuss theme information or requirements will be copied to the appropriate theme(s). - Obtain course descriptions of GBS courses taken by MSTP students and transmit those GBS course descriptions to the UASOM for inclusion in the Medical School course catalog.

+• The MSTP office will facilitate obtaining signatures on the UASOM grade sheets from the course-masters and transmitting them to the UASOM.